illinois-r/r-cbtf-docs/00-cbtf.md

-When *RStudio* opens, you will see **red text** indicating that *CRAN* cannot be reached. **This is okay and is by design to meet the CBTF security model requirements.** All packages required by STAT 385, STAT 430 DSPM, STAT 432, and CE 202 have been pre-installed on the CBTF computer.
+When *RStudio* opens, you will see **red text** indicating that *CRAN* cannot be reached. **This is okay and is by design to meet the CBTF security model requirements.** All packages required by STAT 385, STAT 430 DSPM, STAT 432, and CEE 202 have been pre-installed on the CBTF computer.

 <img src="img/cbtf-rstudio-view-startup.png" width="60%" style="display: block; margin: auto;" />